Dental Industry SWOT Analysis Post-COVID-19

 SWOT analysis (or SWOT matrix) is a simple, yet powerful business tool that allows businesses to develop strategies and make decisions based on an assessment of their internal and external factors.
 These factors include strengths, weaknesses, opportunities, and threats.
-By analyzing these factors, businesses can better access their own internal capabilities, competition, and industry conditions.
+By analyzing the Dental Industry SWOT Analysis Post-COVID-19, businesses can better access their own internal capabilities, competition, and industry conditions.

 Big and small companies across the world use SWOT.
 And we highly recommend every dental practice to conduct a SWOT analysis too.
 However, SWOT analysis is not a one-time thing.
 A practice should conduct this analysis annually, especially after an event like COVID-19.
 After a crisis, a practice’s internal factors, competition, and market capabilities will definitely change.